rsharma71/Take-Home-Exercises-Jan-2022/Exercises/Exercise4/ReadMe.md

 ## Setup Web Application and Class Lbrary connections

 You must configure the services coded in your class library for use in your webapp.
-This will involve creating your connection string, altering your Startup.cs class and creating an extension method in your class library.
+This will involve creating your connection string, altering your `Program.cs` class and creating an extension method in your class library.

 ### Add reference in Web Application to Class Library